Peer observation of teaching

 Benefits of peer observations

 Peer feedback is essential to the development of teaching practice.
-Rich feedback and constructive criticism hewn from peer observation raises teacher awareness of their performance.
-Cognisance of their competencies and deficiencies is fundamental to them being able to improve their practice.
+Rich feedback and constructive criticism from peer observation raises teacher awareness of their performance.
+Recognising your skills and deficiencies is fundamental to improving your practice.

 Peer observation supports the observed teacher to:

-Peer observation should not be thought of as just about improving the practice of the observed teacher, for those who engage with it as observers receive benefits from their own professional learning and development.
+Peer observation should not be thought of as just about improving the practice of the observed teacher.
+Observers also benefit.

 Colleagues who support the process as a peer observer: